 Anyway, I’m adventurous, and it only would cost me $200; so, if it didn’t work, I would just chalk it up to experience and treat the $200-loss as a lesson to not purchase oriental transceivers — no big deal.
 So, I pulled the trigger, and I paid for one.

-It was one of the best purchases I made for 2018…in fact, after I purchased my first HD1 and tested it for 2.5 weeks, I purchased the HD1GPS model; and, I just really dig this oriental transceiver; however, a cold splash of reality hit me during my ICS-based emergency comms drill with SFPD.
+It was one of the best purchases I made for 2018…in fact, after I purchased my first HD1 and tested it for 2.5 weeks, I purchased the HD1GPS model; and, I just really dig this oriental transceiver; however, a cold splash of reality hit me during my ICS-based emergency and mission-critical comms drill with SFPD.
 My HD1GPS kept cutting out (blanking out) during the receiving of critical information from ACS SFFD Mobile Command 1.
-Whenever they gave me instructions, the HD1GPS would silence.
+Whenever they gave me instructions, the HD1GPS would go silent.
+CRAP — WTH!!

-I realized other ICS-based emergency comm operators were within 15 feet of me; and, each time they transmitted, it would block out and silence my HD1GPS — this was NOT GOOD!
+I realized other ICS-based emergency mission-critical comms operators were within 15 feet of me; and, each time they transmitted, it would block out and silence my HD1GPS — this was NOT GOOD!
+Desensitization!

-I will use the HD1GPS for social operations; and, it is capable for your own personal emergency communications tool as part of your bug-out pack or EDC pack — not for ICS-based emergency comm drills.
+I will use the HD1GPS for social operations; and, it is capable for your own personal emergency communications tool as part of your bug-out pack or EDC pack — not for ICS-based emergency mission-critical comms drills.
 To find out more details about this issue: click here.

 Also, for the sake of simplicity, the words, HD1 GPS model, hereinafter, will be referred to as, HD1GPS, and it will include the HD1 model.The two models are the same, except the HD1GPS has the GPS feature.

 So, let’s get to the GPS…it is an oriental transceiver, and the GPS is spot-on accurate.
-All the stuff you hear about the oriental GPS doesn’t work with America’s GPS; because of this that or the other is all, as President Trump says, “Fake News!”
+All the stuff you hear about the oriental GPS not working with America’s GPS; because of this-that or the other is all, as President Trump says, “Fake News!”

 This oriental transceiver’s GPS works in America — why?
 Because, we all use the same satellites regardless of the origin of the transceivers.